megasanjay/electron-flask/README.md

 ## For quick testing

 If you don't want to have to create the python process everytime, use the following instructions to have a more realtime view of the program.
-Set the `createPyProc` to not run.
+Set the `createPyProc` function to not run.

 ```js
 // main.js